Nigerian Governor Declares Public Holiday, Mentions Date, Other Details

 Read also

 “Government is encouraging citizens to come out en masse and perform their civic responsibilities on Saturday, 1st November, 2025.
-This election provides yet another opportunity for Nigerlites to elect capable leaders who will champion development and represent our collective interests at the grassroots level,” he said.
+This election provides yet another opportunity for Nigerlites to elect capable leaders who will champion development and represent our collective interests at the grassroots level,” he added.

 Governor Bago has also instructed all security agencies in the state to ensure that the elections are conducted peacefully and without incident.
 Usman affirmed the administration’s commitment to a secure and orderly electoral process.